core-wg/href/draft-ietf-core-href.md

   section, if text (`scheme-name`); or, if a negative integer is given (`scheme-id`), the lower case scheme name corresponding to the scheme-id as per {{scheme-id}}.
-  Otherwise, the scheme component is unset.
+  Otherwise, the scheme component is not set.

 authority
 : If the CRI reference contains a `host-name` or `host-ip` item, the authority component of the URI reference consists of a host subcomponent, optionally followed by a colon (":") character and a port subcomponent, optionally preceded by a `userinfo` subcomponent.
-  Otherwise, the authority component is unset.
+  Otherwise, the authority component is not set.

   The host subcomponent consists of the value of the `host-name` or `host-ip` item.